zaidtahirbutt/Situation-Coverage-based-AV-Testing-Framework-in-CARLA/README.md

 ## 2) Install CARLA 9.10 (This exact version)
 --------------------------------------------------------------------------

 - Then go to **Carla 9.10** website here https://carla.readthedocs.io/en/0.9.10/start_quickstart/ and download **Carla 9.10** and follow the guidance on how to run it.
+If DirectXRunTime error occurs, download Carla9.4 and run CarlaEU4.exe and get the option to fix this error and install EU4 prerequisites first.

 - One of the requirements mentioned on the page is to run this command: